Report Your Campaign Volunteer Hours

 At our TFRW Biennial Convention on October 18, 2019, our Friday evening dinner event was especially noteworthy as the “Story of the Yellow Rose” was retold with a skit that depicted the debate and vote in the Tennessee General Assembly for the 19th Amendment giving women the right to vote.
 The special actors involved in the skit were Representatives Jeremy Faison, Robin Smith, and Micah Van Huss, along with Tyler Boyd, great grand-nephew of Harry T. Burn, the actual legislator who cast the deciding vote for the amendment.

-On November 21, 2019, Nashville Public Television showed its original documentary “By One Vote: Woman Suffrage in the South,” which includes interviews with dozens of experts on the subject.
-This documentary will be shown in April on Public Television stations in both East and West Tennessee.
+On November 21, 2019, Nashville Public Television showed its original documentary “By One Vote: Woman Suffrage in the South,” which included interviews with dozens of experts on the subject.
+This documentary was to be shown in April on Public Television stations in both East and West Tennessee.
 However, we have put the YouTube link to this documentary on the tnfrw.org website for you to see now.

-“Celebrating 100 Years of Woman Suffrage” will be the theme of our March 30, 2020 TFRW Ladies’ Day on the Hill with Representative Robin Smith, the Chair of the Official State of Tennessee Woman Suffrage Centennial Committee, as our keynote speaker in the House Chamber.
-Senator Marsha Blackburn has confirmed to be our keynote speaker on March 30, 2020, during luncheon at the Doubletree Hotel Downtown Nashville.
+“Celebrating 100 Years of Woman Suffrage” was to be the theme of our March 30, 2020 TFRW Ladies’ Day on the Hill with Representative Robin Smith, the Chair of the Official State of Tennessee Woman Suffrage Centennial Committee, as the keynote speaker in the House Chamber.
+Senator Marsha Blackburn confirmed to be the keynote speaker on March 30, 2020, during luncheon at the Doubletree Hotel Downtown Nashville.

 Barbara Trautman, TFRW President

 |Will Create Coin to Honor 100 Years of Women’s Suffrage Movement|